SaptarshiSarkar12/EdgeUpdateService/LEARN.md

 ## The Story

-I am Saptarshi, an Ubuntu (AMD64) and Microsoft Edge (Beta) user.
+I am an **Ubuntu (_AMD64_)** and **Microsoft Edge (_Beta_)** user.
 I use Edge for browsing, watching videos, and reading articles.
 I have been using Edge for a long time now.
-Microsoft does not provide any support for auto-updating linux deb packages.
+Microsoft Edge is a great browser but Microsoft does not provide any support for auto-updating itself.
 As I am a student, updating edge manually takes too much time.
 I have to download the deb package from the official website, install it, and then remove the old version.
 This is a very time-consuming process.
 I wanted to automate this process.
 So, I decided to create a systemd-service that will automatically check and update Edge Beta on my Ubuntu system.

 ## The Plan